unepwcmc/ICCA/README.md

 To deploy the development branch to staging: git push icca-stage develop:master

-point the heroku branch remove at:
+point the heroku branch remote at:
   Fetch URL: git@heroku.com:icca.git
   Push  URL: git@heroku.com:icca.git

 To deploy the production app
   git push heroku master

+## Running heroku commands on specific apps
+You can specify the app to run a command on with the --app option, e.g. heroku rake db:migrate --app icca-new-stage

 # Translations
 Translations are handled using tolk, which is installed as a plugin, as per the github page for tolk